Academic success is important in a child’s life as it will help to shape their future.

-- Take an interest in your child’s academics.
+3. Take an interest in your child’s academics.
 It may have been a long time since you were in school, but you should still be able to check your child’s homework and assist them when necessary.
-Reading with children is a good way to spark interest in learning; it is also a good way to spend quality time with your child in a low-key manner.
+Reading with children is a good way to spark interest in learning; it’s also a good way to spend quality time with your child low-key style.

-- Keep your child organized when it comes to school activities.
+4. Keep your child organized when it comes to school activities.
 Have your child carry a planner for teachers to record assignments in.
 Also, keep a wall calendar in your house with your child’s schedule and assignments.
-This will help to avoid any missing assignments and will also let you know how frequently your child studies.
+This will help to avoid any missing assignments and will also clue you in to how frequently your child studies.

 Helping your child to succeed in school is one of your biggest jobs as a parent.
 Without establishing a routine in the household for both homework and bedtime, it can be very easy for a child to lose interest in school work.
-Not getting enough sleep and not being organized can affect your child’s function in school as well.
-By utilizing the top tips you are helping to establish your child’s academic success.
+Not getting enough sleep and not being organized can affect how well your child does in school.
+By utilizing these tips, you are helping to establish your child’s academic success.